 While brushing will keep the teeth and gums clean, flossing is crucial for hard-to-reach areas in the mouth.

-Dentists suggest that mothers shouldn’t allow their babies to sleep with bottles in their mouth.
+Dentists, such as all on 4 Melbourne, suggest that mothers shouldn’t allow their babies to sleep with bottles in their mouth.
 A bottle, therefore, should be removed before your baby falls asleep.
 Removing bottle is necessary because it prevents tooth decay.

 Baby bottle aside, one should clean her baby’s teeth after feeding as well and this is, particularly, important at night.